soorya-venkatesh/AzureML-Project-1-Optimizing-an-ML-Pipeline-in-Azure/README.md

 ## Objective:
 The following are the objectives for this project
-- To train a logistic regression model in AzureML and tune its hyperparameters using Hyperdrive
+- To train a logistic regression model in AzureML and tune its hyperparameters using Hyperdrive.
-- To set AutoML in AzureML and come up with a best model for the probelem
+- To set AutoML in AzureML and come up with a best model for the problem.
 - To compare and contrast the above two approaches.

 ## Overall Solutioning: